Can Birth Control Lead to Painful Sex?

 "Many of these methods, besides vasectomy and female sterilization, tend to be less effective at preventing pregnancy than highly effective hormonal birth control methods like IUDs, but they can work very well if you combine them," Weiss said.

-Try pelvic floor therapy
+Try pelvic floor therapy to decrease pain

 A more general approach to resolving painful sex is seeing a pelvic floor therapist.